foxcaulfield/guides/NestJS + Prisma backend.md

 This command creates a new prisma directory with the following contents:

 - `schema.prisma`: Specifies your database connection and contains the database schema
-- `.env`: A dotenv file, typically used to store your database credentials in a group of environment variables
+- `.env`: A dotenv file (if not already present), typically used to store your database credentials in a group of environment variables

 ⚠️ Ensure the `output` field is commented out in the `schema.prisma` file.
 Otherwise, account for it in later configuration steps.